-Flex.io provides a GUI housing for stitching together serverless functions with out-of-the-box helper tasks that take the pain out of OAuth, notifications, scheduling, local storage, library dependencies and other ‘glue’ code.
+Flex.io is a service for stitching together functions with out-of-the-box helper tasks that take the pain out of OAuth, notifications, scheduling, local storage, library dependencies, function chaining and other ‘glue’ code.

 These serverless functions and tasks are defined using Flex.io pipes.
 Once defined, pipes can be scheduled or triggered to run with an API request, webhook or by sending an email.